-In accordance with the 30 CFR 250, Subpart B, effective May 14, 2007, and further outlined in Notice to Lessees (NTL) 2008-G04, lessees/operators are required to address site-specific information on the presence of federally listed threatened or endangered species and critical habitat designated under the ESA and marine mammals protected under the Marine Mammal Protection Act (MMPA) in the area of proposes activities under this plan.

-Currently there are no designated critical habitats for the listed species in the Gulf of Mexico Outer Continental Shelf; however, it is possible that one or more of these species could be seen in the area of our operations.
+In accordance with 30 CFR 250, Subpart B, effective May 14, 2007 and further outlined in Notice to Lessees (NTL) 2008-G04, and the Biological Opinion on the National Marine Fisheries Service.
+2020.
+Endangered Species Act, Section 7 Consultation - Biological Opinion on the Federally Regulated Oil and Gas Program Activities in the Gulf of Mexico.
+U.S. Department of Commerce, National Oceanic and Atmospheric Administration.
+St. Petersburg, FL.
+(NMFS 2020 Endangered Species Act, Section 7 Consultation - Biological Opinion), lessees/operators are required to address site-specific information on the presence of federally listed threatened or endangered species and critical habitat designated under the ESA, and marine mammals protected under the Marine Mammal Protection Act (MMPA) in the area of proposed activities under this plan.
+Currently the only designated critical habitat is Sargassum habitat for the Loggerhead sea turtle in the proposed project area; however, it is possible that this species and one or more of the other listed species could be seen in the area of our operations.
 The following table reflects the Federally-listed endangered and threatened species in the lease area and along the northern Gulf coast:

 Common Name Scientific Name T/E Status

 Hawksbill Turtle Eretmochelys imbricata E

 Green Turtle Chelonia mydas T/E

 Kemp's Ridley Turtle Lepidochelys kempii E

 Leatherback Turtle Dermochelys coriacea E

-Loggerhead Turtle Caretta caretta Т
+Loggerhead Turtle Caretta caretta T

-Table 6.6 - Threatened and Endangered Sea Turtles
+Table 2.1 - Threatened and Endangered Sea Turtles